envris/digital-trade-handbook/teams/delivery-manager.md

 Compared to a project manager, delivery managers:

-* are part of the team [for the long haul](../../#the-unit-of-delivery-is-the-team), not just a single project
+* are part of the team for the long haul, not just a single project
 * play an enabling role for the team over directing the work
-* are responsible for the ways of working and team health, not just the timeframes and deliverables
+* are responsible for the ways of working and team health, not just the timeframes and deliverables.

 ## Supporting continuous improvement